 To ensure your practice experience meets the requirements of your degree program, you should be sure to obtain approval from your practice instructor BEFORE accepting or committing to an organization. .

-- Submit a Practicum Proposal form to the Practice Instructor at least three weeks prior to the start of your Practice Course.
+- Submit a Practicum Project Proposal Form to the Practice Instructor at least three weeks prior to the start of your Practice Course.

-- Meet with the Preceptor to detail the work using the Practice Placement Agreement Form.
+- Meet with the Preceptor to detail the work using the Practicum Project Learning Agreement Form.
 Obtain your Preceptor’s signature on this form, sign the form yourself, and submit to the Practice Instructor for final approval.

 Do I need to have a human subjects committee review?